 Articulating outriggers (which have resulted in the machines being called spider cranes) act as stabilisers.
 They allow Maeda Mini Cranes to safely lift much heavier loads than their small size would otherwise allow.

 Outriggers can be positioned in multiple configurations and lengths to allow the crane to work in the most challenging and restricted areas.
-Mats are placed under the outrigger feet to spread the load been transferred to the ground.Close
+Mats are placed under the outrigger feet to spread the load being transferred to the ground.Close

 All cranes need a hook block.
 This device allows the crane to be adjusted and set up safely for the load it is required to lift.